sbarlster/no-estimates/README.md

 Stop planning (that includes estimating) and start doing.

-### The 60 page requirements word doc and the felt tip dohnuts doc killer
+### The 60 page requirements word doc and the felt tip donuts doc killer

 ### Refreshing a set of infra from snowflake to IAC